jwplayer/jwplayer-out-player-widget/readme.md

 ### [DEMO: Out-Player Widget on a Single Page Video Site](https://developer.jwplayer.com/jw-player/demos/advanced/out-player-widget%20-%20video%20app/)

 ## Configuration File
-You will need to include the `jw-widget` within your project to implement your widget appropriately.
+You will need to include the `jw-widget` directory within your project to implement your widget appropriately.
 The `config.json` file is populated with default options, but you will need to include your own data for the first 3 options in the config: `widgetDivId`,`playlist`, and `videoPlayerId`.

 The JSON must remain in this format:
 ```